eoinkelly/ember-runloop-handbook/README.md

 ## Naming is hard

-As you learn more about the Ember Runloop you will come to understand that, well, it just isn't very _loopish_.
-The name is a bit unfortunate as it implies that there is a single instance of the Runloop sitting somewhere in memory looping endlessly _running things_.
+As you learn more about the Ember runloop you will come to understand that, well, it just isn't very _loopish_.
+The name is a bit unfortunate as it implies that there is a single instance of the runloop sitting somewhere in memory looping endlessly _running things_.
 As we will see soon this is not true.

-In alternate universes the _Runloop_ might have been named
+In alternate universes the _runloop_ might have been named:

 * _Ember Work Queues_
 * _Ember Coordinated Work Algorithm_
 * _Ember Job Scheduler_
-* _Runelope - a large friendly creature that lives in your Javascript VM and manages the work Ember does in response to events._
+* _Runelope (a large friendly creature that lives in your Javascript VM and manages the work Ember does in response to events)_

 OK so some of those names are really terrible (except _Runelope_ of course, that one is pure gold and should be immediately pushed to Ember master).
 Naming is a hard problem and hindsight is 20/20.
-The _Runloop_ is what we have so that is what we will call it but try not to infer too much about its action from the name.
+The _runloop_ is what we have so that is what we will call it but try not to infer too much about its action from its name.

-# Why do we have a Runloop?
+# Why do we have a runloop?

 ## Background

-On our journey to understand the Runloop we must first understand the environment it lives in and the problems it is trying to solve.
-Lets set the scene by refreshing our brains with a few fundementals about how Javascript runs.
-(If you are an experienced Javascript developer you may want to just skim/skip this.)
+On our journey to understand the runloop we must first understand the environment it lives in and the problems it is trying to solve.
+Lets set the scene by refreshing a few fundementals about how Javascript runs.
+(If you are an experienced Javascript developer you may want to just skip this part.)

 The browser makes request and server sends HTML back as a response.

 The browser then parses the HTML and every time it finds a script it executes it immediately(*) Lets call this the _setup phase_.
 This _setup phase_ happens well before the user sees any content or gets a chance to interact with the DOM.
-Once a script is finished executing the Browser never re-runs it.
+Once a script is finished executing the Browser never runs it again.

 (*) Things like `defer` tweak this somewhat but this is a useful simplification.

+The browser watches for actions by:

+1. the user
+1. the network
+1. internal timers

-The browser watches for actions by the user, the network and some internal timers and will send _events_ to Javascript in response e.g.
+and will send _events_ to Javascript in response to these actions e.g.

 * User moved their mouse (`mousemove`)
 * The DOM has been completely built (`DOMContentLoaded`)